microsoft/Project-Yellowstone-Documentation/business-central/sales/actual-vs-budget.md

 For the Leadership Team:

-The CEO of a retail company can use the _Actual vs. Budget_ report to ensure the sales targets are being met and understand how the sales performance of the entire organization are tracking against their budget.
-This report helps the CEO to make informed decisions for managing the budget.

 **Target Audience**
 - CEO
 - Head of Sales

+**Example Scenario:** As a CEO of a retail company, you can easily track and compare your sales performance against your budget to ensure that your sales targets are being met.
+This report provides a comprehensive overview of the entire organization's sales performance, allowing you to make informed decisions when managing your budget.

 ---

 For the Management Team:

-The Sales Manager of a retail store wants to analyze sales data to make decisions about inventory management.
-By analyzing the Variance and Budget Amount Variance indicators, the manager can see how the specific item categories and items are tracking against their allocated budget.
-This report helps the manager to understand which items are selling well and which items need to be restocked or discontinued.

 **Target Audience**

 - Sales Manager
 - Business Development Manager

+**Example Scenario:** As a Sales Manager of a retail store, you can use this report to analyze your sales data and make decisions about inventory management.
+By analyzing the Variance and Budget Amount Variance indicators in the report, you can see how specific item categories and items are tracking against their allocated budget.
+This report will help you to understand which items are selling well and which ones need to be restocked or discontinued.
+With this information, you can optimize your inventory and ensure that your store is always stocked with the products that your customers want to buy.

 ---

 For the Sales Team:

-A salesperson at a retail store wants to ensure that he is meeting his sales targets.
-Using the _Actual vs. Budget_ report, he can see the sales performance of the specific item categories and items he is responsible for selling.
-This report helps him to understand the budget amount and variance figures and where he may need to focus his efforts to improve his sales performance.

 **Target Audience**

 - Salesperson
 - Sales Representative

+**Example Scenario:** As a Salesperson of a retail company, you can monitor the variance metrics to ensure that you are meeting your sales targets.
+This report allows you to see the sales performance of the specific item categories and items that you are responsible for selling.
+By analyzing the budget amount and variance figures in the report, you can understand where you may need to focus your efforts to improve your sales performance.
+With this information, you can identify areas of opportunity to increase sales and optimize your approach to selling specific items, helping you to meet and exceed your sales targets.

 ## Key Performance Indicators (KPIs)